 These are based on the gift boxes I've described above, but each one adds a carefully thought-out set of accompaniments - lovely things to go with the cheese - so there are biscuits, chutneys, preserves and of course wine in each.
 So if you want a simple route to a gift that includes cheese plus other things, one of these is the easiest way to do it.

 This group starts with the Christmas Trio (three cheeses) for £49.99, then move on through the Christmas Quartet and Christmas Quintet all the way up to our top-of-the-range item and bona fide feast, the Christmas Ensemble.
 In each case there's an option to add a wicker hamper.

 What Cheeses Do We Use?

 So why don't we make our minds up and just use one cheese in each category?
 Make it definite?
 There are a couple of reasons: small dairies might struggle to produce everything we'd need and also, doing it this way spreads the benefit of Christmas to more makers.
 But rest assured that which every cheese you get, the overall balance of the box is maintained and it's just as good either way.

 We use a couple of different cheeses for each of the other 'cheese types', too.
-The contrasting hard cheese (used in the Four or Five) is either Miss Muffet or Sharpham Rustic; the second soft cheese (used in the Five) is Helford White or Pepperdon.
+The contrasting hard cheese (used in the Four or Five) is either Little Wheal or Sharpham Rustic; the second soft cheese (used in the Five) is Helford White or Pepperdon.